opendatasoft/ods-documentation/source/customizing_look_and_feel/07_designing_responsive_portal/responsive.rst

 Responsive page layouts
 -----------------------

-Like many websites, OpenDataSoft's portal uses a grid layout to position elements.
+Like many websites, Opendatasoft's portal uses a grid layout to position elements.
 A grid is the intersection of rows and columns of pre-defined width, which will be used to position elements within a layout.
 This very common design tool as been adapted to webdesign first using tables and soon thereafter using standard ``div`` elements.

-If you are already familiar with the whole concept of grid layouts, suffice-it to say that OpenDataSoft's grid system is largely based on `Bootstrap CSS framework <http://getbootstrap.com/css/#grid>`_.
+If you are already familiar with the whole concept of grid layouts, suffice-it to say that Opendatasoft's grid system is largely based on `Bootstrap CSS framework <http://getbootstrap.com/css/#grid>`_.
 You can see the list of `Available classes`_ below.

 Concepts and terminology
 ------------------------

-OpenDataSoft grid layout is a 12-column layout, which means that grid cells can span 1 to 12 columns at once.
+Opendatasoft grid layout is a 12-column layout, which means that grid cells can span 1 to 12 columns at once.

 A grid layout relies on 3 types of elements: containers, rows and columns.
 Containers define the overall width of the layout, rows group together cells and columns are one-twelfth of the container's width.
 As a result, cells are defined